 Another reason to ensure full WCAG compliance is to protect your business from web accessibility lawsuits.
 Since the 2018 DOJ affirmation that websites are considered places of public accommodations according to the ADA Title III, website owners are actually at risk of litigation if their websites are not accessible.
 In fact, web accessibility lawsuits have increased by 300%.

-Using accessiBe with WordPress
+Using accessiBe the accessibility plugin for WordPress